WHAT IS NEUROENDOCRINE TUMOR AND CARCINOID CANCER?

 Paragangliomas, Pheochromocytomas, and Merkel cell carcinoma.

 The majority of NETs are indolent (slow growing), low-grade tumors that are well-differentiated.
-However, while much less common, there are NETs which are faster growing (high grade) tumors which can be highly aggressive.
-It is important to distinguish between the two as therapeutic interventions vary greatly between the two.
+However, while much less common, there are NETs which are faster growing (mid-grade, high grade) tumors which can be moderately to highly aggressive.
+It is important to distinguish between the different grades as therapeutic interventions may vary greatly depending on aggressiveness.

-Occasionally, a medical professional will refer to a tumor as “benign” if it has not spread and has been resected (surgically removed).
-All neuroendocrine tumors have the potential to spread, whether they have at diagnosis or not.
+Occasionally, a medical professional will refer to a neuroendocrine tumor as “benign” if it has not spread and has been resected (surgically removed).
+All neuroendocrine tumors have the potential to spread, whether they have at the time of diagnosis or not.
 Patients should be aware of this, and aware that some reasonable frequency of monitoring (often or not often, as each situation dictates) for up to 10 years may be appropriate.
 Having said that, it is true that some tumor primary sites are less likely to spread to distant sites than others.
+But benign, they are NOT.

 If you are not confused enough already, NETs are also divided into two categories: functional or non-functional.